Edwardius/ed-eddy-edward-braindump/content/Roboting/Deep Learning/Backpropagation.md

 more in [[Activation Functions]], here are some for now
 ### Some Layers and their Partial Derivatives
 more in [[Layers]], here's a handful of them

+## After gradients are computed, we Optimize!
+we then use our [[Optimizers]] to update the weights by the gradients we found.